carolinemaina/carolinemaina/README.md

 Hello 👋

-- 🔭 I’m currently working on cloud computing technologies
+- 🔭 I’m currently working on learning python
 - 🌱 I’m currently learning Software Engineering
 - 👯 I’m looking to learn and collaborate on open source projects
 - 🤔 I’m looking for help with expanding my network